Is Seoul safe to visit? A comprehensive safety guide

 Pickpocketing

 Those who vacation often will know that pickpocketing is a common problem in most big cities.
-Unfortunately, South Korea's capital is no different and you'll have to be aware of thieves when you're traveling.
-Getting travel insurance is a good idea, but to keep your belongings from being stolen the easiest thing to do is to leave them in a Bounce suitcase locker.
+Unfortunately, South Korea's capital is no different and you'll have to be aware of pickpockets when you're traveling.
+To keep your belongings from being stolen the easiest thing to do is to leave them in a Bounce suitcase locker.

-Having a secure bag is also a must, and buying one that can be worn cross-body is a good idea since it will be harder for thieves to snatch from you.
-You should be extra careful when using public transit or when exploring busy areas since it is easier for pickpockets to steal your things without you noticing in a crowd.
+Having a secure bag is also a must, and buying one that can be worn cross-body is a good idea since you can keep a closer eye on it.

 Scammers